MicrosoftDocs/Viva/WorkplaceAnalytics/azure-templates/organization-network-analysis.md

 ### Boundary Spanning

 This option is only available in Subset Categorization analysis.
 Indicates the time employees spend collaborating with unique groups.
 Depending on the direction of the relationships, can indicate resources to other functions, or cross-functional liaisons.
 Higher boundary spanning can indicate people with access to information that’s meaningfully different from what's available to others in the organization, or the ability to share it with others who're likely unfamiliar with it.
+The network boundary is the largest group within your dataset.
+People that don't meet the filter conditions are excluded from the analysis.

 ### Bridging Index